Skip to content

 2. Enum, struct and union declarations should not have a trailing ’;’

-3. Inline typedef is not allowed. def can only be used at the top level.
+3. alias can only be used at the top level, not inside a function.

 4. Anonymous structs are not allowed.